THE DANDENONG AGRICULTURAL & PASTORAL SOCIETY

 The first show was held at the Dandenong Market site on Thursday 7th March 1872 (in those days the Market site was located in the area bounded by Foster, Thomas, Mason and Walker Streets).
 The initial show had offered competitions in 54 sections.
 Top prize was £3 for the best draught horse, as befitted the horse’s importance in the district in those tough early years.
 Entries totaled 301, including two casks of colonial beer, 42 horses, 40 cattle, 6 sheep, 27 pigs, 16 cheeses, 14 butter, 52 fruit, 8 flowers, 7 honey, 1 egg, 18 poultry, 49 farm produce and a few others classified as ‘special mixed’. £24.19.0 was paid out in prize money with special prizes of bone-dust for the winners of the wheat, oats, barley and potatoes.

+As it was too wet to include a ploughing match, this was held off until May 23rd with 16 entries received.
+The matches were held in Prevot’s Paddock.
+Sadly that same year, the society lost its foundation president William Keys, drowned whilst trying to rescue cattle in floods at Bangholme.
 By 1874 the Show had really ‘caught on’ seeing prize money creep up to £145.
 The Show acquired new status in 1876 when the Governor, Sir G. Bowen attended, and in November 1877 two half-acre allotments adjoining the Society’s showyards were bought from John Hemmings.

 In 1878 the Minister for Railways allowed special trains, with excursion tickets, to run from the suburbs of Melbourne to the Show.
 1881 was the year the thriving 10 year old Society ran into its first space problems.
 The entries were so numerous crowding in the yards led to demands for more space.
 Something new for 1882 was a horse-showing competition and a trotting track was added to the showgrounds.